MatteoCuc/hello-world/README.md

 # hello-world
 First (not really true) test repo

 This repo is a repo test to test git and github funcionalities.
-This also contain brief various memo and note.
+This also contain memo and note.